By Tim Lambert

 The population of Brighton rose rapidly from 40,000 in 1841 to 65,000 in 1861.
 In the 1870s Preston was swallowed up by the booming town.

 In the 19th century amenities in the town continued to improve.
+Brighton Museum opened in 1861.
 Brighton General Hospital was built in 1867 and an aquarium was built in 1872.
-A museum and library opened in Brighton in 1874.
-Also in 1874 Preston Park opened.
+Preston Park opened in 1874.

 The first telephone exchange in Brighton opened in 1882.
 Then in 1883, an electric railway opened.
 The Clock Tower was built in 1888 for the golden anniversary of Queen Victoria.